adamtokola/myportfolio/README.md

 The landing page includes:
 - A photo
 - A mission statement
-- A quote about family
+- A quote about loving life from Bob Marley

 ## About Page

 The about page includes:
-- My interests
+- My interests w/ image
-- My Skills
+- My Skills w/ image

 ## Portfolio Page